 If these treatments do not work, the doctor may recommend:

-- Insoles for shoes made to measure (orthopedic).
+- Insoles for custom made shoes (orthopedic).

 With electrostimulation, the application of a TENS with the electrodes placed as follows:

-c) Intensity: reaching the tingling sensation.
+c) Intensity: to reach the tingling sensation.

 d) Frequency: Tens 10 'rest program + Tens program every day for 5 days.

-More information on Official COMPEX page
+More information in the Official Page of COMPEX